DoNOF/DoNOF-Documentation/docs/intro.md

 :class: note
 There are also versions developed in Python (PyNOF) and Julia (DoNOF.jl), packages available for rapid prototyping and testing of novel developments.

-Please click on the following images for more information.
+Please click on the links next to the following images for more information.

 ![PyNOF](./PyNOFsmall.png)(https://github.com/DoNOF/PyNOF)